learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 console.log(configuration.closing.Thor) //=> "Admiration, respect, and love"
 ```

-What we have here is one of the most boggling problems in JavaScript: a bug
+Here is one of the most boggling problems in JavaScript: a bug created in the
-created in the shadow of the all-too-easy-to-forget fact that function
+shadow of the all-too-easy-to-forget fact that function expressions and
-expressions and declarations ***inside*** of other functions ***do not
+declarations ***inside*** of other functions ***do not automatically*** use the
-automatically*** use the same context as the outer function ***even when we
+same context as the outer function.
+Think about the rules of implicit context
-pass it explicitly***.
-As we said in "Introduction to Context" (_and_ said it
-was very important), this causes many bugs.
-Here's an example!
+assignment before reading on.

 ## Debugging: Discovering the Nature of the Lost Context Bug